Having a low credit score tags you as a high-risk borrower and can impact so many facets of your life. Just how can it affect you?

 As you are further out of debt, work on saving up enough money to cover 6 months’ worth of expenses.

 Get creative with finding new ways to save money like home-cooked meals vs. eating out, brown-bagging your lunches, and becoming a bargain hunter.

 Discipline is the name of the game when taking control of your finances.
 It takes sacrifice and effort to get out of debt, and once you do that, you can start building wealth.

 Household debt can be crushing.
 The Law Office of Joel R. Spivack focuses on helping clients get through challenging financial times.
 If you need guidance and support, reach out today.

-I am happy to help you regain control of your financial situation.
-I offer a free, face-to-face consultation at my Cherry Hill, NJ office.
-I will provide honest answers to your questions and let you know what I can do to make this process go as smoothly as possible.
-You can reach me by phone at 856-488-1200 or you can also contact me via e-mail.
+We are happy to help you regain control of your financial situation.
+We offer a free, face-to-face consultation at our Cherry Hill, NJ office.
+Mr. Spivack will provide honest answers to your questions and let you know what he can do to make this process go as smoothly as possible.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.